slaclab/lcls-lattice/distgen/models/cu_inj/description.md

 pz in `partcl.data` is completely unmodeled.

-x, y are an unknown distribution.
+x, y are radial Gaussian with a sigma of 0.4 mm and a cutoff at 1.5 sigma.